mariogarcia/webgl-intro/02-pixijs/01_time_series/README.md

 #### Data

-I'm using data coming from https://earthquake.usgs.gov
+Data has dates as x values.

 #### Goals

-- [ ] The graph will show the severity of every eartquake
+- [ ] The graph will show x axis with every point interleave of a second
-- [ ] Every earthquake point will show a tooltip showing the related information
+- [ ] Every point will show a tooltip showing the related information
 - [ ] The graph should show both x and y axis
 - [ ] The graph should show x ticks
 - [ ] The graph should show y ticks